SamyPesse/devos/README.md

 	make all

-## To emulate the operatingsystem :
+## To emulate the operating system :

 You will need : qemu and somes unix utils like grub